 Read time: 7 minutes

-It seemed like every time I tried to check my emails in cached mode, my Outlook subfolders weren’t appearing.
-I did some research and found a few top solutions, but none of them worked for me.
-Finally, I got the perfect resolution to my problem.
+It felt like every attempt to access my emails in cached mode resulted in my Outlook subfolders mysteriously disappearing.
+After some research, I came across several suggested solutions, but unfortunately, none of them resolved the issue.
+Ultimately, I discovered the perfect solution to my problem.

-With a few steps, I eventually found the root of the problem: one of my antiviruses was causing the issue.
-Once I disabled it, my subfolders reappeared in cached mode, and everything was back to normal.”
+After a few steps, I managed to pinpoint the root cause of the problem: one of my antivirus programs was triggering the issue.
+Once I disabled it, my subfolders reappeared in cached mode, and everything returned to normal.”

 In Outlook, you may face the issue of subfolders going missing from your mailbox when using Cached Exchange Mode.
 The main reason for this issue is that the size of your Offline Outlook Data File (OST) has exceeded the maximum size limit.
 When this happens, Outlook automatically removes the items in the mailbox folders so that they can stay within the size limit.
 To fix this problem, you need to check the mailbox size and then increase the maximum size limit for your OST file.
 Here’s how you can do it: